in-tech-gration/FFmpeg-Snippets/README.md

 Trim and Cut
 ============

+  REMOVE LAST 30" FROM A VIDEO FILE

+  Note: Video is 130"

+  `ffmpeg -i input.mp4 -c:v copy -c:a copy -to 100 output.mp4`

   REMOVE FIRST 30" FROM AN MP3 FILE

   `$ ffmpeg -i input.mp3 -ss 30 -acodec copy output.mp3`